 International cricket is a leader in the fight against corruption in sports and it needs to remain so.
 Betting on cricket in the legal and illegal markets continues to grow rapidly and, with many, many millions of dollars being bet on every match, the threat of corruptors seeking to influence the game has not gone away.
-It is for these reasons that the ICC's Anti Corruption and Security Unit (ACSU) continues to pursue the three objectives of investigation, education, and prevention.
+It is for these reasons that the ICC's Anti Corruption Unit (ACU) continues to pursue the three objectives of investigation, education, and prevention.

 The unit was set up in 2000 following a corruption crisis which represented the gravest challenge it had faced since the Packer Revolution of the 1970s and the Bodyline series of the 1930s.
 Cricket's reputation and integrity were tarnished and in danger of being destroyed.